-Matt Bevin was elected the 62nd Governor of the Commonwealth of Kentucky in 2015.
-He is a husband, father of nine children, veteran and successful small business owner.
+Matt Bevin was elected in 2015 as the 62nd Governor of the Commonwealth of Kentucky.
+He is a husband, father of nine children, U.S. Army veteran and successful small business owner.

 Bevin later attended Washington and Lee University in Virginia on an ROTC scholarship.
 Upon graduation, he served on active duty as a US Army officer and left the service having achieved the rank of captain.

 The mantra I developed as a young Army officer, and how I govern, is to be hands-off as much as possible but hands-on as much as necessary.